Brent-Bew-Canon/challenge1/README.md

 N/A

 ## Usage
-This web application can be used as a reference for how to structure HTML elements.
+This web application can be used as a reference for how to structure the HTML elements.

 ## Credits
 Xander Rapstine: https://github.com/Xandromus